 5 INTERESTING KETO FACTS AND TIPS

-- The Ketogenic diet has been around for nearly a century, originally developed in the 1920’s to treat epilepsy.
+- The Ketogenic diet has been around for nearly a century, originally developed in the nineteen twenties 1920’s to treat epilepsy.
 5

 - Studies have found the ketogenic diet to be helpful in treating cancerous tumors, and especially promising for brain-related cancer.
 6

 - MCT oil is a useful supplement on a ketogenic diet, designed to provide energy and increase ketone levels.
 7